Nobel winners urge Obama to press Xi for fellow laureate's release

 "All attempts to resolve their detentions through private diplomacy have failed," the laureates said in their letter, released by Freedom Now.

-"We believe that unless leaders like you take urgent action, both publicly and privately, that China will continue to believe it can act with impunity and without consequence for its behavior."
+"We believe that unless leaders like you take urgent action, both publicly and privately, that China will continue to believe it can act with impunity and without consequence for its behaviour."

 The laureates said Liu Xia's health had declined "precipitously" in the past year and she should be allowed to travel abroad for medical care as she had requested.